 What is Fast Fashion?

 Though we know of many evils behind the fast fashion industry and how it impacts our mental health, our resources, and our environment, there are impactful actions we can take such as textile recycling.

-But what actually is “Fast Fashion,” anyways?
+But what actually is “Fast Fashion,” anyway?

+What is Fast Fashion?